Hornbill-Docs/esp-config/esp-config/getting-started/regional-settings.md

 :::

 ## Default time zone
-The default time zone allows you to select the time zone of the data centre where your Hornbill is located or where your main business operations are located.
+The default time zone allows you to select the time zone of the data center where your Hornbill is located or where your main business operations are located.
 |Setting Name|Description|Example|
 |-|-|-|
 |system.regionalSettings.timezone|Sets the timezone that the server is operating in|GMT Greenwich Mean Time|